sensedeep/onetable-migrate/README.md

 This library provides migrations support for [DynamoDB OneTable](https://www.npmjs.com/package/dynamodb-onetable).

 The library may be used by services to apply and control migrations to OneTable DynamodDB tables either locally or remotely.
+The OneTable migration library was used in production by the [SenseDeep Serverless Troubleshooter](https://www.sensedeep.com/) for all DynamoDB access for a year before it was published as an NPM module.

 Use the [OneTable CLI](https://github.com/sensedeep/onetable-cli) which utilizes this library if you want command control of migrations.